Jean Bassères

-Jean Bassères (born 22 May 1960), is a French high ranking civil servant and former interim director of Sciences Po.
-He previously served as the director general of France Travail from 15 December 2011 until 15 December 2023.
+Jean Bassères (born May 22, 1960) is a French high ranking civil servant and former interim director of Sciences Po.
+He previously served as the director general of France Travail from December 15, 2011 until December 15, 2023.

 Biography

 Early life and education

 A graduate of Sciences Po, Bassères went on to study at the École nationale d'administration from 1984 until 1986.

 Professional life

-On 26 March 2024, Bassères was named the interim director of the Institut d'études politiques de Paris (Sciences Po) and the interim administrator of Fondation nationale des sciences politiques (FNSP).
-He served until the appointment of Luis Vassy on 20 September 2024.
+On March 26, 2024, Bassères was named the interim director of the Institut d'études politiques de Paris (Sciences Po) and the interim administrator of Fondation nationale des sciences politiques (FNSP).
+He served until the appointment of Luis Vassy on September 20, 2024.